 Conclusion: There’s a bit more variation here than we expected, but it’s worth noting all three of Norwegian’s medium-sized ships were in the top seven, and three of their four extra-large ships were in the bottom five.
 On the other hand, their top-rated ship was in the large category, and Norwegian Escape, an extra-large ship, finished fifth, beating out five large ships and even one medium sized one.

 - There is a clear trend of smaller ships receiving higher service ratings.
 Our reasoning?
 It’s simply harder to deliver the cruise industry’s signature personalized service when you have more than 4,000 passengers to take care of, even when you have more crew members on board.
 In other words, megaships can fit more activities, entertainment venues and restaurants, but there is a small trade off in service quality.

 - Some lines handle large-ship service better.
 Royal Caribbean and Carnival showed much smaller decreases in scores across ship sizes than Norwegian, Princess, and Holland America, and Celebrity's large ships wildly outscored their medium-sized vessels.

 - There is variation between individual ships.
 Some megaships like Carnival Breeze, Allure of the Seas, and Oasis of the Seas scored stellar service ratings of 4.5 or higher.

 - Finally, it’s worth noting that the slightly lower service scores megaships receive still reflect an extraordinarily high level of satisfaction.
-If you look the other ship categories in our 2018 Members’ Choice Award,s you’ll notice that the average extra-large ship service score of 4.32 is actually higher than the average score of the winning lines for categories like dining, children’s programs, onboard activities, and entertainment.
+If you look the other ship categories in our 2018 Members’ Choice Awards you’ll notice that the average extra-large ship service score of 4.32 is actually higher than the top average score for categories like dining, children’s programs, onboard activities, and entertainment.